neslib/Neslib.Sdl3/Docs/Docs/index.md

 ### iOS

-Only deploying to an actual iOS device is currently supported.
-The simulator is currently not supported since it requires an ARM Mac, which I currently do not have.
+Only deploying to an actual iOS device is supported.
+The simulator is not supported since it is not supported by the underlying SDL library.

 You don't need to deploy any files.
 The SDL library is linked into the application.